dicelab-rhul/pystarworlds/README.md

 The history of this work is based on a series of iterations on the same topic, as follows:

-- [GOLEM - Prolog/Java]() - this is the main framework of this work, developed as the PhD thesis of Stefano Bromuri(https://research.ou.nl/en/persons/stefano-bromuri-2);
+- [GOLEM - Prolog/Java]() - this is the main framework of this work, developed as the PhD thesis of <a href="https://research.ou.nl/en/persons/stefano-bromuri-2">Stefano Bromuri</a>;
 - [StarLite - Java]() - GOLEM on one container, developed by Ataul Munim, for teaching purposes;
 - [PyStarWorlds - Python (current)](https://github.com/dicelab-rhul/pystarworlds).